met4citizen/Hypergraph/README.md

 is related to energy and momentum respectively.

-Media control buttons let you rewind to the beginning, start/pause simulation and skip to the end. `Speed` sets the frame rate.
+Media control buttons let you rewind to the beginning, start/pause simulation and skip to the end / reheat. `Speed` sets the frame rate.

 ## Highlighting